Backbase/local-backend-setup/test/README.md

 ## RESTAssured

-Refer to the [RESTAssured README.md](https://github.com/Backbase/local-backend-setup/tree/main/test/RESTAssured/README.md) for more details
+Refer to the [RESTAssured README.md](https://github.com/Backbase/local-backend-setup/blob/main/test/RESTAssured/README.md) for more details.

 This contains the same Health Check and Smoke Test suites as you will find in the Postman tests.
 However, these also come in two flavours, running the tests directly via the test runner, or as [Feature files via cucumber](https://cucumber.io/docs/gherkin/reference/)